 Financial Indicator 2020/21 2021/22 Commentary Capital financing requirement £293.114m £307.247m Reflects the Council's underlying need to borrow to finance capital expenditure incurred historically by the Council that has yet to be financed.
 Actual external borrowing £274.795m £323.271m The actual external debt and long-term liabilities position of the Council.
 The actual figures should never exceed the Council's Authorised Debt Limits, which are calculated in line with the requirements of the Prudential Code for Capital Finance in local authorities.
-Under/(Over) Borrowed £18.319m £(16.024)m This demonstrates that the Council's capital borrowing requirement has been fully funded by loan debt and that borrowing has been secured to cover future capital expenditure whilst borrowing rates are low.
+Under/(Over) Borrowed £18.319m £(16.024)m This demonstrates that the Council's capital borrowing requirement has been fully funded by loan debt and that borrowing has been secured to fully cover the current and part of the future borrowing requirement arising from the Council's capital plans whilst borrowing rates are historically low.
 Ratio of finance costs to net revenue stream - General Fund 2.03% 1.08% This is a measure of how affordable the Council's capital plans are.
 It takes actual finance costs as a % of net revenue spend.
 The reduction in 2021/22 reflects the application of a principal repayment holiday, one of the Fiscal Flexibilities adopted to mitigate the financial impact of COVID.
-Ratio of finance costs to net revenue stream - HRA 38.86% 38.27% As above.
+Ratio of finance costs to net revenue stream - HRA 37.5% 38.27% As above.
 External Loans Fund Interest Rate 3.31% 3.22% Average rate of interest paid on external debt.
 Internal Loans Fund Interest Rate 2.95% 2.98% This combines the interest paid by the Council on money borrowed, with the interest earned by the Council on money invested, along with other charges to arrive at a weighted average 'loans fund rate' figure for the council.

 The borrowing strategy is prepared in accordance with the Code of Practice on Treasury Management in Local Authorities.
 The majority of the Council's borrowing comes from Public Works Loan Board (PWLB).
-Note 18 and Note 19 of the financial statements provides further details on the Council's borrowing.
+Note 19 and Note 20 of the financial statements provides further details on the Council's borrowing.